KONGWAK HILLS

 Design

 6 box designs based on those by Maffra & District Landcare Network and East Gippsland Landcare Network.
 (Download pdf file here).
 Targeted species: Crimson Rosella, Spotted Pardalote, Kreff’s Glider, Kookaburra, Owlet Nightjar, Treecreeper.
 Construction 120 boxes constructed by Wonthaggi Men’s Shed and painted by KHLG members.
 Installation Bass Coast Tree Care installed boxes 3-4m from ground, in upper-story species of vegetation.
-Education Educational presentations by: Dallas Wyatt - local bird expert Jane Taylor - Environmental Educator Gio Fitzpatrick* - Naturalist of Living Space Ecology (*session still to come - watch this space!)
-Monitoring Periodic inspections of nesting boxes with monitoring equipment and birdlife surveys carried out by Jane Taylor.
+Education Educational presentations by: Dallas Wyatt - local bird expert Jane Taylor - Environmental Educator Gio Fitzpatrick - award-winning Naturalist, environmental activist and nest box designer Monitoring Periodic inspections of nesting boxes with monitoring equipment and birdlife surveys carried out by Jane Taylor.
 Equipment purchase 2 cameras on telescopic poles.
 Cameras connect wirelessly to smart device for live-view and image capture. |

 Walking track development

 Construction of additional walking tracks by the Green Army and BCLN works crew, created links to all tracks within the Reserve.
 Picnic tables and benches installed.
 Interactive Tour Working with Drift Media, KHLG recorded a number of informative podcasts about the history and the flora and fauna within the Reserve.
 This has been complied as an interactive geotour that can be used while exploring the Reserve.
+Access the tour here.
 Signage Educational paddles and directional signage within the Reserve has been developed and installed.
 Preservation Weed maintenance, burns and revegetation planting has been conducted to preserve significant flora and fauna.
 Promotion Creation of a logo and Facebook page to raise awareness of the Reserve.
 Project partners South Gippsland Shire Council Kongwak Community Group Kongwak CFA Bass Coast Landcare Network |

 Kongwak Hills Landcare Group works with landholders, organisations and the community to support revegetation projects by coordinating the volunteer support to get plants in the ground!